-- Subject: Use of "Surface Conditioning Disks" When Cleaning Engine Gasket Sealing Surfaces and/or Reused Engine Parts - Models: 2017 and Prior GM Passenger Cars and Trucks - Attention: Dealers who use improper gasket cleaning methods resulting in engine failures will be debited the cost of the replacement and repair, and possibly considered for restriction with future engine replacements.
+- Subject: Use of "Surface Conditioning Disks" When Cleaning Engine Gasket Sealing Surfaces and/or Reused Engine Parts - Models: 2018 and Prior GM Passenger Cars and Trucks - Attention: This Bulletin also applies to any of the above models that may be Export from North America vehicles.

-This Bulletin has been revised to add 2016-2017 Model Years including the Attention Statement above.
-Please discard Corporate Bulletin Number 00-06-01-012E.
+This Bulletin has been revised to add the 2018 Model Year and update the information.
+Please discard Corporate Bulletin Number 00-06-01-012F.